 Some fans will tell you that Elena was best with Stefan when she was human, and made more sense with Damon after her transformation into a bloodsucker was complete.
 Both relationships were dynamic and full of emotion, but we have to give it to Damon and Elena (dubbed Delena) over Stefan and Elena (AKA Stelena).
 Plus, Dobrev and Somerhalder dated off screen, meaning that chemistry between their fictional characters was the real deal.

 Hank and Peggy, King of the Hill

-“I tell you what,” we just can’t get enough of King of the Hill’s central relationship: Hank (Mike Judge) and Peggy (Kathy Najimy), a couple whose love for each other was bigger than the state of Texas.
+"I tell you what," we just can’t get enough of King of the Hill’s central relationship: Hank (Mike Judge) and Peggy (Kathy Najimy), a couple who made more sense together the more you got to know them.

-Hank was a family man who was proud to be a part of the “propane and propane accessories” business, while Peggy was a substitute teacher specializing in Spanish (which she had a terrible grasp on).
-Hank was often confused or anxious when it came to modern trends and generally had the desire to do the right thing, while Peggy would change up recipes just enough so that she could give them a new name (like “Spa-Peggy & Meatballs”) and whose gullible nature often got the best of her.
+Hank was a family man who was proud to be a part of the "propane and propane accessories" business, and Peggy was a substitute teacher specializing in Spanish (which she had a terrible grasp on).
+While he was often confused or anxious when it came to modern trends, her gullible nature often got the best of her.
 At the end of the day, though, it was hard not to adore the Hills.